Colletotrichum dematium

 Colletotrichum dematium is a plant pathogen causing anthracnose.

 Colletotrichum dematium has a significant role as a cause of anthracnose in the Japanese radishes and its ability to cause rare fungal keratitis in humans.
 This information highlights both the agricultural impact of the fungus and its relevance medically.
 The research shows how C. dematium is a serious problem for the farmers in Japan and how it affects their crops.
-The case of fungal keratitis also shows how the fungus can affect humans and their health.
-This information can help readers understand the impact of C. dematium and encourage future research on how the fungus affects both plants and people.